yurist/mqlambdatm-demo/README.md

 The EC2 instance is configured with a cloud-init script, which runs the sample:

-- Builds a Docker image with base IBM MQ developer server.
-The image is pulled from [IBM MQ Docker repository](https://github.com/ibm-messaging/mq-docker)
+- Builds a Docker image with base IBM MQ Server, using IBM MQ Advanced for Developers.
+The Dockerfile is pulled from [IBM MQ Docker repository](https://github.com/ibm-messaging/mq-docker)
 - Pulls `mqlambdatm` release
 - Builds a custom image based on mq-docker, which includes MQ trigger configuration and `mqlambdatm` executable
 - Creates an empy sample database